-By simply installing a snorkel, does not automatically transform your vehicle into a submarine on wheels.
-However, there are workarounds to most of these issues like, for example, installing diff breathers and sealing the snorkel as best you can to increase the vehicle’s maximum factory wading depth.
-However, you are better off sticking to the manufacturer’s guidelines by trying your best to stay within the maximum wading depth for your Jeep to prevent any risk of hydro-locking.
-If you do decide to submerge your Jeep deeper than the manufacturer’s recommended maximum wading depth always ensure it is not for extended periods.
+Simply installing a snorkel, does not automatically transform your vehicle into a submarine on wheels.
+However, there are workarounds to most of these issues like installing diff breathers and sealing the snorkel as best you can to increase the vehicle’s maximum factory wading depth.
+That said, you are better off sticking to the manufacturer’s guidelines by trying your best to stay within the maximum wading depth for your Jeep to prevent any risk of hydro-locking.
+If you do decide to submerge your Jeep deeper than the manufacturer’s recommended maximum wading depth, always ensure it is not for extended periods.

 What is Hydro-locking?